 Demonstrate knowledge of and ability to apply a code of ethics or ethical principles sanctioned by a recognized professional organization.

 Program Requirements and Policies

-The student must successfully complete a certifying examination near the end of the program.
-The written comprehensive must be completed during a semester in which the student is enrolled (for specific requirements, refer to the Academic Programs catalog available from the Office of the Registrar).
+The student must successfully complete a certifying examination to be eligible for graduation.
+The written comprehensive must be completed during the semester in which the student is enrolled and intends to graduate.
+For specific more information, visit Student Affairs Administration Requirements.

 Students set their program plan in conjunction with their faculty advisor toward the end of their first year.
 This is a 40-credit program that requires two (2) practicum (internships) experiences.
 Full time students usually complete the degree in two (2) years.